 This research used mixed methods.
 The quantitative part was based on the Science Instructional Practices Survey (SIPS) and found that Arab science teachers mainly reported using traditional, non-NGSS instructional practices such as direct instruction, whereas they used NGSS science teaching practices such as empirical investigations and critique, explanation, and argumentation significantly less often.

 In addition, novice teachers reported significantly more use of NGSS science teaching practices than did experienced teachers.
-This difference was attributed to the larger number of professional development hours in science instructional practices that they participated during their in-service period.
+This difference was attributed to the larger number of professional development hours in science instructional practices in which they had participated during their in-service period.

 Keywords: Arab Science Teacher in Israel .
 Elementary and Middle School Science Teaching .
 Next Generation Science Standards .
 Science Teaching Practices